 - How many of the existing fungi do scientist feel they have identified?

-- What are the characteristics of Chrytid fungi?
+- What are three general characteristics of Chrytid fungi?

-- Compare and contrast the four above groups of fungi.
-How are they the same?
+- How are all fungi the same?
 How do they differ?

 - In what kind of habitats do you find Ascomycete fungi?